hrcorval/behavex/README.md

 To avoid the re-execution to overwrite the previous test report, we suggest to provide a different output folder, using the "-o" or "--output-folder" argument.

-It is important to mention that this argument doesn't work yet with parallel test executions, but we will work on adding this capability in upcoming library versions
+It is important to mention that this argument doesn't work yet with parallel test executions